Skip to main content

 The licensing gap is the entire risk story.
 Without a regulator, your only recourse on a payout dispute is a Discord moderator named panoo telling you to file feedback in the suggestions channel.
 Some people are fine with that risk.
 Some people aren't.

-I lost $200,000 in 30 minutes on Stake doing $1,000 spins on Joker Bombs back in the day, I'm not the guy to tell you what risk tolerance is reasonable.
+What counts as reasonable risk tolerance is personal, so set your own limits before you play.
 But if you're comfortable with the skin-gambling gray zone in general, Plunder is in roughly the same regulatory bucket as the rest of the major CS2 case sites.

 Sign up via our link to claim the welcome package.
 Keep your initial deposits small.
 Treat the 5% deposit rebate as the actual value driver, not the 5 free cases.
 Don't run high-volume rakeback grinding here, go to a tiered platform if that's your strategy.